Skip to main content

 9 mentions Positive Neutral Negative

 The graphics of the game have been widely criticized for their outdated quality, reminiscent of early 2000s titles, which can hinder readability and immersion.
-While some players appreciate the nostalgic aesthetic and the option for sharper visuals, many agree that the overall graphical presentation is in need of improvement.
-Despite these shortcomings, the game's atmosphere and design elements have received praise, contributing to a mixed reception regarding its visual appeal.
+While some players appreciate the nostalgic aesthetic and the option for sharper visuals, others find the overall presentation lacking and in need of improvement.
+Despite these shortcomings, the game's atmosphere and thematic elements have garnered some praise, suggesting that the graphics may not detract significantly from the overall experience for all players.

 • “Loved the aesthetic, loved learning the mechanics, loved the lore and world creation.”